Pantone's Color of the Year is a calming start to 2020

 Crocs Women's Classic Mule ($39.99; amazon.com)

-Love them or hate the, Crocs are still going strong (namely because of it's lightweight and ultra-comfortable design.
-This version also happens to color swatch perfectly to this year's Pantone color.
+Love them or hate them, Crocs are still going strong, mainly because of their lightweight and ultra-comfortable design.
+This version also happens to color-swatch perfectly to the 2020 Pantone color.

 _______________________________________________________________________________